 The injured worker will seek an immediate medical exam to determine the extent of their injuries by an approved and authorized medical provider chosen by their employer — the specifics of this may be different depending on the state.
 If an injured worker seeks a second medical professional’s opinion, depending on their state there could be certain restrictions on this.
 The lawyers at Hart & Hart can guide you through this process.

 The testimony of the doctor is very important and will influence the amount of benefits awarded.
 Assigned doctors can and sometimes do work with insurance companies to protect their clients’ best interests.
-That’s why you need an experienced workers’ compensation attorney to help guide you through the process.
+That’s why you need an experienced workers’ compensation attorney in Atlanta to help guide you through the process.

 An injured employee’s claim for benefits may be denied if the insurance company: